frankyeh/Practicum/wk2.md

 - Load 100206_T1w.nii.gz by clicking on ***"Insert Other Images"*** under ***Slices*** menu.

-- According to the video of ***[quick 3D manual segmentation of a brain tumor](https://www.youtube.com/watch?v=ZkWBU_qnaKg&t=1s)***, draw an ROI of left thalamus.
+- According to the video of ***["quick 3D manual segmentation of a brain tumor"](https://www.youtube.com/watch?v=ZkWBU_qnaKg&t=1s)***, draw an ROI of left thalamus.

-- Open atlases, choose FreeSurferDKT subcortical atlas, load left thalamus.
+- Open atlases, choose FreeSurferDKT subcortical atlas, and load left thalamus.

 - Compare your thalamus ROI to that of FreeSurferDKT subcortical atlas.